terra-campaigns/hostile/_hostileInformationPool.md

 ## Highlights

-## Starbounder Frostbreaker

-- [ ] Starbounder Frostbreaker has been cleaned, but there are signs of blood and gore in corners
-- [ ] The ship was rescued by THE BOXER in a mercenary job.
-He was paid well.
-The deceased seemed to have suicided, and no hostile creatures were found in the ship.
-- [ ] THE BOXER tells people he went alone, but he actually sub-hired pirates for the mission.

 ## Brightside Station

 - [ ] Haruna's chairman (Tang)'s son (Gui) tried to steal operation money from the Matsuyama's bank